Clarendon Hills, Illinois: Schools

-Clarendon Hills is in Community Consolidated School District 181, with Clarendon Hills Middle School (grades 6–8), Prospect School (grades K-5), and Walker School (grades K-5).
-The superintendent of the schools is Dr. Don White.
+Clarendon Hills is a part of Community Consolidated School District 181, with Clarendon Hills Middle School (grades 6–8), Prospect School (grades K-5), and Walker School (grades K-5).
+The school superintendent is Dr. Don White.
 Notre Dame Parish School (grades PK-8) is also located in the village.
 Parts of Clarendon Hills are also located within Maercker District 60, with Holmes School (grades K-2), Maercker School (grades 3–6), and Westview Hills Middle School (grades 6–8).

-Clarendon Hills Middle School (CHMS) is one of the two 6-8th grade schools in district 181.
-It is one of 5 public middle schools that feed into Hinsdale Central High School.
+Clarendon Hills Middle School (CHMS) is one of the two 6-8th-grade schools in District 181.
+It is one of 5 public middle schools feeding into Hinsdale Central High School.
 Approximately 700 students were enrolled in CHMS for the 2009–10 school year.
 CHMS was recently ranked by the Chicago Tribune as the 14th best middle school in the state (based on ISAT scores).
 More than 96% of the students' test scores were categorized as meeting or exceeding the Illinois Learning Standards.

-In 2009, the Clarendon Hills Middle School was awarded with a Blue Ribbon by the United States Department of Education, recognizing it as one of the top schools in the nation.
+In 2009, the Clarendon Hills Middle School was awarded a Blue Ribbon by the United States Department of Education, recognizing it as one of the top schools in the nation.
 CHMS is ranked in the top 2% of middle schools in Illinois.

 Prospect School had an approximate enrollment of 449 students for the 2009–10 school year.

 Walker School had an approximate enrollment of 305 students for the 2009–10 school year.

-Together with CHMS all are rated 10 out of 10 by greatschools.net.
+Together with CHMS, all are rated 10 out of 10 by greatschools.net.